 - A 98% physician adoption rate of our EHR

-Our four service lines act as one smoothly integrated system in the cloud, available to our client practices any time and designed to help your practice succeed.
-In addition to our practice management, EHR, and patient communication services, we've recently added a care coordination service.
-Our goal with this new offering is to enable efficient care coordination that benefits everyone in the health care supply chain: hospitals, providers, surgical centers, imaging centers, and more.
+Our integrated cloud-based services are designed to help your practice succeed.
+In addition to our practice management, EHR and patient communication services, we’ve recently added a care coordination service, athenaCoordinatorSM.
+This new offering enables efficient care coordination that benefits everyone in the health care supply chain: hospitals, providers, surgical centers, imaging centers, and more.

 athenahealth's approach not only benefits providers.
 We also drive improvement in the processes around clinical care, as in the case of Meaningful Use, as well as in health care billing and practice management.
 The power of the cloud can be tapped to reveal inefficiencies and breakdowns in the system to drive down costs.
 This allows payers and providers to improve the way they work together and focus on the overall improvement of patient care and health care.

 Driving Unparalleled Year One Success with Meaningful Use

 Our teams dedicated to the Meaningful Use program have been indispensable in doctors' pursuit of satisfying measures and getting paid for their efforts.
 As of December 31, 2011, 81% of our providers had successfully attested, compared to the national average of 9%.14